Oh boy do I get it. Trust me.

 Let me know if they help.
 Did you try any of them?
 Are you doing somewhat better now or are you still feeling overwhelmed?

-And more importantly, share your tips and tricks below.
+And more importantly, share your tips and tricks below and read a great article on how to sell my business here.

 All of us (including this white board geek here) benefit from the wisdom of our colleagues.